vsco/bazelisk-action/README.md

 ## License

-The Javascript Github Action and any documentation is released under the MIT License.
+The TypeScript GitHub Action and any documentation is released under the MIT License.
 Check LICENSE.md for more info.